kjnodes/story-node-monitoring/README.md

 ## Enable prometheus metrics and open ports

-Before continuing make sure you have enabled prometheus metrics on both Cometbft and Geth node.
+> **Note:** Before continuing make sure you have enabled prometheus metrics on both Cometbft and Geth node.
+If you're using a firewall, ensure that the corresponding ports are open to allow Prometheus to scrape the metrics.

 ### Cometbft node configuration